konstantintzt/konstantintzt/README.md

 # Hi!
-I'm Konstantin, an incoming CS freshman at UCLA!
+I'm Konstantin, a CS student at UCLA!
 I like coding, math and 3D modeling!
 If you want to learn more about me, check out my [personal website](http://tzantchev.com) (still under construction, so it might not yet be active when you're reading this!).

 # 🖥 Projects
 I work on various types of projects, ranging from web apps to image manipulation tools.
 On this GitHub, you'll find all of the repositories for my open-source projects.
 This is a list of some of the most interesting ones (I still encourage you to check the others out if you're interested):